scottleibrand/docs/docs/docs/Build Your Rig/OpenAPS-install.md

 ### Log in to your rig

+First, copy and paste: `sudo screen /dev/tty.usbserial-* 115200`, then hit enter.

+You’ll most likely be asked for your **computer password**.
+Enter it.
+A blank screen will likely come up, then press enter to wake things up to show an Edison login prompt.
+Login with username “root” (no quotes) and no password will be needed.

+If you have a problem getting to the Edison login prompt, and possibly get a warning like "can't find a PTY", close that terminal window.
+Then unplug the usb cables from your computer (not from the Edison...leave those ones as is) and swap the USB ports they were plugged in.
+Open a new terminal window, use the `sudo screen /dev/tty.usbserial-* 115200` command again.
+Usually just changing the USB ports for the cables will fix that "can't find a PTY" error.

+(**Note**: In the future, you will log into your rig by typing `ssh root@edison.local`, when you do not have the rig plugged into your computer.
+Also note that if you change your hostname, it will be `ssh root@whatyounamedit.local`)

-If you're not already, make sure you're logged into your rig via root.
-You should see root@jubilinux on the command prompt.
+You should now see the command prompt change to be root.

 ### Copy and paste to run the wifi and oref0-setup scripts

-Go to this webpage in a separate page: https://github.com/openaps/docs/blob/dev/scripts/openaps-bootstrap.sh.
+Go to [this webpage](https://raw.githubusercontent.com/openaps/docs/dev/scripts/openaps-bootstrap.sh) in a separate tab/window.

-Copy all of those lines; go back to Terminal and paste into the command line.
+Copy all of those lines; go back to Terminal/PuTTY and paste into the command line.
 Then, hit enter.

 The script will do some initial installing, check the wifi, and ask you to hit enter to proceed.